robertjchristian/MRC/MRC53.md

 ### Status: **Proposal**

+## Version 2 of Compute Emissions Smart Contract with Block Reward modeled after Builders Style Staking System + Compute Sessions
 **Summary:**
 Today MOR emissions to Compute Subnets are based 100% on usage of AI models / agents as recorded in "sessions" between a Subnet and a user that opens the session.
 Without a block reward, their is a cold start problem where not enough Compute is being offered at a low price to attract Inference users to access the Morpheus Compute.
 This proposal is to introduce a "block reward" split between Compute Subnets based on the number / length of sessions they host, only limited by the amount of MOR Staked toward their Subnet.
 The intent is to increase the incentive for Compute Subnets to compete for these generous emissions of MOR and thus bootstrap the network into a robust number of Compute Subnets, Stakers, and users.

 ## Emissions Model:
 https://docs.google.com/spreadsheets/d/1gUV5r-ERVBLbF0dHLl66NXtKU6K2WxtUhoflT_o4mbM/edit?usp=sharing

-## V2 of Compute Emissions Smart Contract with Block Reward modeled after Builders Style Staking System + Compute Sessions

 ## Step 1.
 Changes to Existing Compute Smart Contracts to start Compute usage competition:
 The existing Compute Smart Contract does most of the functions required for this updated version.
 The functions of Staking MOR or paying MOR to open sessions will all stay the same.
 The main aspect that will be updated is to compare the total sessions of all Subnets to generate a "weight" for each Subnet.